Skip Navigation code drift

 );

-An Entity Relationship diagram showing a user belongs to many groups and that a group has many messages A user has many groups and that group has many messages
+A user has many groups and that group has many messages

 The problem arises when we want to add our permissions to the messages table.
 Hasura's permission system allows us to access (messages).group.memberships via its inbuilt relationship system.